KelvinHere/Yoga_Milestone_4/testing.md

 3. **instructor_admin view**
 - **Valid requests**
     - Lessons tab displays a list of lessons the logged in instructor has created or a prompt "You have not created any lessons yet"
-    - Sales tab displays a list of lessons bought from this instructor with price, lesson name, buyer, date and price before and after the sales percentage is removed
+    - Sales tab displays a list of lessons bought from this instructor with price, lesson name, buyer, date and price before and after the sales percentage (at time of sale) is removed.

 - **Error and Invalid request handling**
     - Users who are not logged in are redirected to sign in page